All articles

 • "Sample" and "MOQ" are not the same thing.
 You can get 50 pieces as a sample without hitting MOQ.
 You can also get 5,000 pieces as a paid trial without hitting MOQ.
 Buyers confuse the two and end up either over-ordering or under-budgeting.

-Diningprint sells direct from the factory floor in Dalian, so the numbers below are the actual production minimums — not aggregator quotes.
+Diningprint coordinates directly with dedicated production partners, so the numbers below reflect practical production minimums — not aggregator quotes.

 The four MOQ paths buyers actually have